- Your Council

 Construction of signalised pedestrian crossings on Ballantyne Road and Aubrey Road was completed on Wednesday 21 June 2023.Close

-Construction of shared pathway from Kelly’s Flat through Wanaka Primary School, connecting with Mount Aspiring College and running to Lismore Park.
-A raised safety platform and a pedestrian refuge island will be installed on Plantation Road outside Mount Aspiring College.
+Work to construct shared pathway from Kelly’s Flat through Wanaka Primary School, connecting with Mount Aspiring College and running to Lismore Park is nearly complete.

-Work is now underway to construct a shared pathway from Plantation Road, running through Lismore Park to Hedditch Street near its intersection with Little Street.
-A raised safety platform will be installed on Hedditch Street and Plantation Road.
+Work to construct a shared pathway from Plantation Road, running through Lismore Park to Hedditch Street near its intersection with Little Street is now complete.Close

 Stage 4 of the Schools to Pool route will cross State Highway 84 before running along Ballantyne Road and into Three Parks, where the pathway will connect with Wānaka Recreation Centre and Te Kura O Take Kārara Primary School.